How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 Type in the iOS bundle ID.
 Optionally, you can also add the app’s nickname and App Store ID.
 What does Firebase ask for exactly?

-• App nickname – if you set this parameter, it will be used in the Firebase console to represent this app.
-Nickname isn’t visible for users.
+• App nickname—If you set this parameter, the Firebase console will use it to represent this app.
+The nickname isn’t visible to users.

 Adding Firebase to an iOS app.
 Step nr 1.
 Screenshot source: https://firebase.google.com/.